 Although we arrived at sunset, you could still the beauty of this town glisten off the ancient houses and cathedrals that line every cobblestone street.
 Passing a leather purse store was one of the highlights of our trip.
 One traveler hugged her new purchase the rest of the trip.
 I won’t say which one.

 If you get a chance to visit Cortona it is well worth it.
 The information center is located right off the Piazza Signorelli as is the international ATM.
-The information center has loads of information from bike tours, wine tastings, farm stays (Agriturismo’s) and local events that are happening all the time.
+The information center has loads of information from bike tours, wine tastings, farm stays (Agriturismo’s).
+Also, you can discover local events that are happening all the time.

 Driving through Italy